Celts and Classics Concert Series

 For our 2017/18 season, several Place des Arts music teachers present four lovely concerts featuring the musical styles we know our audiences adore!
 Two concerts focus on well-loved Classical repertoire and the other two feature lively and joyful Celtic rhythms from around the world.

-NEW!
 You can be the curator!
 Choose the concert playlist by voting on which scores you’d like to hear performed in the final concert of the season, L’Innovation: French Classics by Request!
+Click here to vote (until Nov 19).

 Adults $21 | Students $16 (+GST)